 A Consortium Agreement is an official agreement between two higher education institutions (a primary/"home" institution, and a secondary/"host" institution) to grant financial aid to a student concurrently attending both schools.
-The Office of Student Financial Assistance will not enter into consortium agreements on behalf of admitted UAA students with institutions outside the University of Alaska system.
+The Office of Financial Aid will not enter into consortium agreements on behalf of admitted UAA students with institutions outside the University of Alaska system.
 Therefore, students needing to take courses outside of UA will need to budget private funds to do so.

 All federal financial aid and most scholarships awarded by university departments are applied directly to students' billing account at the beginning of each term, or once students have fulfilled all requirements to receive their funds.